BaderLab/saber/docs/installation.md

 # Installation

-To install Saber, you will need `python>=3.6`.
-If not already installed, `python3` can be installed via
+Make sure you have python 3.6 or newer.
+You can then install Saber using pip.
+If not already installed, python 3 can be installed via

 - The [official installer](https://www.python.org/downloads/)
 - [Homebrew](https://brew.sh), on MacOS (`brew install python3`)
 - [Miniconda3](https://conda.io/miniconda.html) / [Anaconda3](https://www.anaconda.com/download/)

 !!! note
     Run `python --version` at the command line to make sure installation was successful.
-You may need to type `python3` (not just `python`) depending on your install method.
+You may need to type `python3` (not just `python`) depending on your installation method.

 (OPTIONAL) Activate your virtual environment (see [below](#optional-creating-and-activating-virtual-environments) for help)